Centrally located in Phoenix, First Place is transit oriented and within walking distance of light rail and public transportation.

 St. Joseph’s Hospital & Medical Center/ Barrow Neurological Institute (SJHMC/BNI) is the site of a developing adolescent and adult medical care initiative, now underway.
 SARRC and BNI are also collaborating on a research initiative evaluating the aging brain.

 Located at the northeast corner of Third Street and Catalina and within walking distance of light rail and public transit, this is the site for First Place–Phoenix.
-The new residential property will represent home for individuals who live and learn there, an inspiring and enriching environment for those who work there, and peace of mind for family and friends who come and go.
-Opening Spring 2018.
-Watch our December 2016 groundbreaking event.
+The new residential property represents home for individuals who live and learn there, an inspiring and enriching environment for those who work there, and peace of mind for family and friends who come and go.

 Phoenix-based Changing Hands Bookstore is an avid supporter of SARRC, First Place and other local businesses, whose products – including SMILE® Biscotti – are sold in the bookstore's First Draft Book Bar.